tavily-ai/langchain-tavily/README.md

 4. Process a user query that requires both searching and crawling capabilities

 The agent will first use the search tool to find Apple's base URL, then use the crawl tool to explore the website and find information about iPhone models.

-### OpenAI & Anthropic integrations

-When wiring Tavily tools into OpenAI (`ChatOpenAI`, `init_chat_model(model_provider="openai")`) or Anthropic (`ChatAnthropic`, `init_chat_model(model_provider="anthropic")`) agents—whether in LangChain Python or LangChain.js—you can enable credit tracking by setting `include_usage=True` on the Tavily tool instances or per invocation.
-Only calls made with this flag will include the `usage` field in the tool responses, and the value may be `0` if the minimum billing threshold is not met.
-Refer to the [Credits & Pricing documentation](https://github.com/tavily-ai/new-docs/blob/main/docs/credits-pricing.md) for more details on how Tavily calculates credits.